Can you explain the strategy for winning this game with any target?

 Draw acute, obtuse and reflex angles on the board and ask students to estimate their size.
 Encourage justification for estimates.

 Draw another five angles on the board and challenge the class to make better estimates than you can.
-One person from the class estimates an angle, followed by you.
-Measure the angle with a protractor.
+Invite students to estimate each angle, and then estimate the angles yourself.
+Then measure each angle with a protractor.
 The closest estimate gains a point.
-Repeat for the other four angles.

-Pairs move on to Level 3 when appropriate.
+Pairs could move on to Level 3 when appropriate.

 What strategies can you use to improve your estimates?

 Paper Plate Angles are a great way to get students to engage with angle terminology.
 This YouTube Video shows how to construct them.